 InterBase uses the segment length setting to determine the size of an internal buffer to which it writes Blob segment data.
 Normally, you should not attempt to write segments larger than the segment length you defined in the table; doing so may result in a buffer overflow and possible memory corruption.

 Specifying a segment size of n guarantees that no more than n number of bytes are read or written in a single Blob operation.
 With some types of operations, for instance, with SELECT, INSERT, and UPDATE operations, you can read or write Blob segments of varying length.

-In the following example of an INSERT CURSOR statement, specify the segment length in a host language variable, segment_length, as follows:
+In the following example of an INSERT CURSOR statement, specify the segment length in a host language variable, segment\length, as follows:

-'''

-EXEC SQL

-INSERT CURSOR BCINS VALUES (:write_segment_buffer
+INSERT CURSOR BCINS VALUES (:write\segment\buffer INDICATOR :segment\length);

-INDICATOR :segment_length);

-'''

-For more information about the syntax of the INSERT CURSOR statement, see the Language Reference.
+For more information about the syntax of the INSERT CURSOR statement, see Language Reference Guide.